HIV

 PrEP trial updates

-Between 2017 and 2020 NHS England and NHS Improvement funded a major extension to the national HIV prevention programme led by Public Health England with the aim of supporting those most at risk and reducing the incidence of HIV infection.
+Between 2017 and 2020 NHS England funded a major extension to the national HIV prevention programme led by Public Health England with the aim of supporting those most at risk and reducing the incidence of HIV infection.
 The first phase of implementation was the launch of a large scale trial of anti-retroviral drugs for the prevention of HIV, known as pre-exposure prophylaxis (PrEP).

 Get involved